Employee and Student Assistance Program (ESAP)

 Employee & Student Assistance Program (ESAP)

 Balancing work, life and family can be difficult and time consuming.
 Your Employee & Student Assistance Program (ESAP) can help you locate information and resources to help you find the balance you need.
-E4 Wellness provides you with unlimited resources and tools right at your fingertips, to help you gather information and make important decisions about your family, health, leisure time and getting the most for your money.
-E4 Wellness provides free services to you and your family members with a variety of resources and referrals on topics such as:
+E4 Health provides you with unlimited resources and tools right at your fingertips, to help you gather information and make important decisions about your family, health, leisure time and getting the most for your money.
+E4 Health provides free services to you and your family members with a variety of resources and referrals on topics such as:

 - Childcare and eldercare resources

 - Health and wellness articles, links and videos